-Recently, we have participated in the largest sourcing conference SourceCon at a new location — in Hungary.
-In the follow-up of the trip, our friends and colleagues from GMS, the IT recruiting agency, Alexey Isaev and Maria Migunova shared their impressions and summarized most interesting reports.
+Recently, we have participated in the largest sourcing conference SourceCon in a new location — in Hungary.
+In the follow-up of the trip, our friends and colleagues from GMS, the IT recruiting agency, Alexey Isaev, and Maria Migunova shared their impressions and summarized the most interesting reports.

 Atmosphere and organization

 Just like the last time, the scale of the conference and the level of organization were quite impressive, even despite the fact that SourceCon was held in Europe for the first time.
 More than 350 sourcing professionals from 37 countries took part in the conference.